Oh, sweet potatoes.

 - 1-2 Tbsp unsweetened original almond milk

 - Toss sweet potatoes in oil until all sides are well coated.
-Season with salt and pepper and toss once more, then arrange in a single layer on the baking sheet (if crowded, use two baking sheets).
+Season with salt and pepper and toss once more, then arrange in a single layer on the baking sheet (if crowded or increasing batch size, use two or more baking sheets).

 - Bake for a total of 25 minutes, or until golden brown and tender, flipping once at the halfway point to ensure even cooking.